IFRoS-ELTE/navigators/README.md

 | **Localization and Mapping Refinement** | Improve localization accuracy and SLAM algorithm for better map generation and robot positioning. | Medium         |

 ## Troubleshooting
+- **Robot Not Reaching Waypoints**
+If the robot seems unable to reach the waypoints, check the GPS signal and verify the IMU calibration.
+It might be necessary to recalibrate the IMU and ensure a stable GPS connection.

+- **Camera Issues**
+If the robot is unable to capture images at waypoints, check the camera connection and confirm the camera launch file is running without errors.

 - **Support**